nurulmac11/nmacun/content/_index.md

 show_projects_first = false
 +++

 I am sharing posts about programming and some other stuff here.
-I also take photos and read books about psychology, philosophy.